eyolfson/research-2016-ecoop-artifact/README.md

 and there should be a `listing-1.log.XXXXX` file in the current directory where `XXXXX` are random numbers.
 Feel free to try it out!

+## Implementation

+Note, that to browse the implementation you have to have the sources extracted.
+To extract the sources, do the following:

+    cd ~/abs
+    makepkg -o

+The heart of our implementation is located at:
+`~/abs/src/llvm-csan-0.0.1/lib/Transforms/Instrumentation/ConstSanitizer.cpp`.
+This file corresponds to the instrumentation of LLVM bit code that implements our runtime const tracking.

+The runtime library is located at:
+`~/abs/src/llvm-csan-0.0.1/projects/compiler-rt/lib/csan/csan.cc`.
+This file
+contains the implementation that reports the stack traces at runtime.

+The modification to get Clang to recongize our new sanitizer option is located
+at: `~/abs/src/llvm-csan-0.0.1/tools/clang/lib/CodeGen/BackendUtil.cpp`.

 ## Experiments

 All experiments are located in the `experiments` directory.
 To instrument a